RKWKomZe/RkwAjax/ReadMe.md

 ## Usage
 ### Basics
 First you will have to extend your `ActionContoller` from the `AjaxControllerAbstract`.
-This way the AJAX- functionality is added to you extension.
+This way the AJAX- functionality is added to your extension.
  ```
  class YourController extends \RKW\RkwAjax\Controller\AjaxAbstractController
  {